Conelike radiant structures

 Both the torus and Klein bottle admit flat radiant affine structures \cite{Arrowsmith-Furness-locallysymmetric, Arrowsmith-Furness, Nagano-Yagi, Benoist-affine-tori}.
 Theorem \ref{2dtorustheorem} extends these results to non-flat radiant structures, showing that a compact surface admits a radiant structure if and only if it has Euler characteristic zero.
 This is deduced as follows.
 Because by Lemma \ref{radiantisolatedlemma} the Euler characteristic must be nonnegative, it suffices to rule out positive Euler characteristic.
 Lemma \ref{2dsymmetriclemma} shows that a radiant structure on any surface has symmetric Ricci tensor and Lemma \ref{riccisymmetriclemma} shows that on a manifold with vanishing first Betti number a torsion-free affine connection with symmetric Ricci tensor admits a parallel volume density.
 As Lemma \ref{paralleloneformlemma} precludes a parallel volume form for a radiant structure, this suffices.
+Note that a \emph{volume density} means a nonvanishing $1$-density, which is a different object from a volume form and makes sense on a nonorientable manifold.
 The rest of Section \ref{radiantstructuresection} records calculations regarding the curvature of radiant structures that are used throughout the remainder of the paper.

 As remarked, the situation in dimension three and higher is different.
 There are manifolds that admit no flat radiant structure that admit radiant structures with purely antisymmetric Ricci tensor.